 A large trout on a small rod is one thing.
 A small salmon on a big rod is another thing.
 Different for an intangible reason – perhaps just out of raw natural flow interrupted by small hook and gossamer line – as hunter and prey interact.

-Many salmon are returned but, now and again, one is killed for ‘the pot’ – and then, if lucky again (10000 casts per fish?!), others are played to then
+Many salmon are returned but, now and again, one is killed for ‘the pot’ – and then, if lucky again (10000 casts per fish?!), others are played to then carefully unhook and hold the fish in the flow to help it regain its strength, swish its powerful tail and return on its migratory journey.

-Even farmed, once a rare delicacy (do I remember £20 a 1lb?), its retail cost has tumbled over the years as improved farming techniques have yielded efficiencies passed on through our food chain.
-Unfortunately not without negative impact on other food chains.
+Away from the wild fish, farmed salmon is big business.
+Big as canapes smoked on brown bread, cheapest in the biggest supermarkets, and bigger healthy good news for fish oil* nutritionists.
+Even farmed, once a rare delicacy (do I remember £20/lb old money?), its retail cost has tumbled over the years.
+As improved farming techniques have yielded efficiencies passed on through our food chain, it has not been without negative impact on other ecosystem food chains.

 Krill, alongside other small sea-fish, are hoovered up to be used as fish food (it’s that vital omega 3* again) while sea lice infestations in salmon cages ‘overload’ wild fish passing up sea lochs on their migratory journey.